tsutherland3530/Ky_Mush/README.md

 ## Overview

 This project explores and analyzes data related to mushrooms in Kentucky.
 The data includes information about various mushroom species found in the region.
+Have a table showing which mushrooms are poisonous or edible from a small sample of data.
+Cleaned the data to show the mushrooms that grow in kentucky into as seperate file.
+Then made a few visualizatons to help further understand the data.
+Im using a windows system with vscode using the python terminal.
+The version of python im using currently to write this program is python 3.11.5.

 ## Table of Contents